 Useful to know:

 Because poppers can kill a hard-on, it’s better to put a condom on before the first hit.

 Poppers can easily catch fire so keep it away from naked flames, cigarettes, etc.

 - a heart condition

 - glaucoma (an eye condition).

 Possessing poppers was not illegal under UK law at the time this page was published.

-The reason they are sold as a ‘room deodoriser’, ‘leather cleaner’ or ‘tape head cleaner’ is to get round restrictions against selling them as a product to be breathed in.
+The reason they're sold as a ‘room deodoriser’, ‘leather cleaner’ or ‘tape head cleaner’ is to get round restrictions against selling them as a product to be inhaled.